ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 comments: true
 ---

 > What's a common vulnerability in applications?
-Isn't it the traditional username/password login?
-Perhaps it's time to embrace FIDO/Passkeys for a more secure login method.
+Isn't it the traditional username & password login?
+Perhaps it's time to embrace FIDO & Passkeys for a more secure login method.

 - [Introduction](#introduction)
 - [How does it work](#how-does-it-work)